tc39/proposal-bind-operator/README.md

 ----

-    CallExpresion :
+    BindExpression :
-        :: MemberExpression
+        :: NewExpression

-- Let `targetReference` be the result of evaluating `MemberExpression`.
+- Let `targetReference` be the result of evaluating `NewExpression`.
 - If Type(`targetReference`) is Reference, then
     - Let `baseValue` be GetBase(`targetReference`).
     - ReturnIfAbrupt(`baseValue`).